 Recently, I’ve been daydreaming about life before COVID-19.
-My plan is to re-retire in 2022 or 2023 as life gets back to normal.
+My plan is to re-retire in 2023 as life gets back to normal.
 As an extrovert, I generally enjoy plenty of human interaction.
 However, sometimes, I come across folks who completely lack emotional intelligence.

 When I come across such folks, I immediately begin to wonder what happened?
 Is the lack of emotional intelligence a parental failure?
 Is it a failure of the school system?
 Or is a lack of emotional intelligence genetic, no matter how much tutelage one gets?
 Please tell me if you know the answer!

 Let me share three examples of how a lack of emotional intelligence cost these people some money.
 One example also cost a friendship.

 A Lack Of Emotional Intelligence Can Cost You

 One of my favorite activities pre-corona was getting a chair massage at the mall once every two weeks.

 I usually prefer 45 to 60-minute-long massages, but I don’t at this one particular place at the mall because the guy uses too much force on my back.
 We’re talking enough force to cause face-contortions from a CIA operative caught and tortured behind enemy lines.

 Every time he goes to town on my back I tell him to soften up.
 I say so in English and then in Mandarin, just in case he can’t understand my uncomfortable grunts.

 Each time he responds “OK,” or “hao,” and then proceeds to kneed even harder like he’s on a mission to explode the blood out of my veins.